MartinEden/whodis/README.md

 friends are approaching your house their devices will automatically pick up your WiFi and whodis will tell you that they are approaching, so you can get the kettle on.

-If a device has been disconnected for 30 minutes it will announce them again next time they reconnect.
-(This number should probably be configurable, but it isn't).
+If a device has been disconnected for 10 minutes it will announce them again next time they reconnect (you can override this default in the settings file; see below).

 ## Install it
 Clone the repository and then run `./install.sh`.